minchulkim87/mindoc/README.md

 I tried to minimise the dependencies by using standard python libraries or standard packages within the Anaconda distribution.
 If you are not using the Anaconda distribution, these packages are required on top of the standard python libraries.

-* **mistune**: part of the Anaconda distribution
+* **mistune**: part of the standard Anaconda distribution
-* **beautifulsoup4**: part of the Anaconda distribution
+* **beautifulsoup4**: part of the standard Anaconda distribution

-I assume they can be installed with the following:

-> pip install mistune

-> pip install beautifulsoup4

 ### .py Code style

 The .py file to be converted must have been written in the following very specific way:

 * All .py must must begin with a fenced triplet of double quotes (&quot;&quot;&quot;).
-* All comment blocks, i.e. the documentation sections, must also use fenced triplet of double quotes.
+* All comment blocks, i.e. the documentation sections, must also use fenced triplet of double quotes that begin and end in new line.
 * You may use markdown syntax within the documentation sections.
 * All other comment strings will not be converted (#, ', ''', ").
 * If you want triplet quote blocks untouched, use the triplet of single quotes (''').
 * Place a [TOC] in the line you want the table of contents to be placed.
-* If you type in the exact (case-sensitive) string of the header anywhere within the documentation sections, it will be linked to the header automatically.
+* If you type in the exact (case-sensitive) string of the header, surrounded by square brackets, anywhere within the documentation sections, it will be linked to the header.

-**Warning!**
-You cannot use fenced triplet of double quotes as code if you want to document this way.
+By the way, you can also have code blocks within the markdown blocks, but these will not be collapsible.

 ## How to use